Skip to main content

 Understanding Bar States in Pine Script

-Here's the thing - Pine Script has some built-in variables that help you figure out what's happening with your bars.
-You might think barstate.isfirst would do the trick, but that only fires on the very first bar of your entire chart, which isn't what we want.
+Here's the thing — Pine Script has built-in variables for bar states, but most of them won't help here.
+You might think barstate.isfirst would do the trick, but that only fires on the very first bar of your entire chart history.
+I made that mistake early on, and it took me a while to figure out why my script only triggered once.

 is_first_bar = ta.change(time("D"))